About our staff

 Among the fellowships I've been fortunate enough to hold, some are from the Warburg Institute (University of London), the Notre Dame Institute for Advanced Study, the Huntington Library, and the Houghton Library (Harvard University).

-I serve as the Director of Undergraduate Teaching for History (Pre-Honours); I'm also an elected member of the Senatus Academicus (2020–23).
+I serve as the Director of Undergraduate Teaching for History (Pre-Honours); I've also been an elected member of the Senatus Academicus (2020–22).

 Reviews Editor, Intellectual History Review

 Associate Editor, Reviews Editor, Studies in History and Philosophy of Science (2015–2018)

 - Material Culture